greggman/ImHUI/README.md

 The minus is it's likely not as fast as Dear ImGUI (or other ImGUI) libraries, especially if you've got a complex UI that updates at 60fps.
+On the other hand it might actually be faster for certain case.

 The pluses are